 If you're overseeing a litter of darling newborn puppies, it's easy to feel a little stressed out.
-Even if you have lots of experience taking care of adult dogs, puppies are a whole new ballgame.
-Because puppies are born altricial animals -- unable to care for themselves -- they require a lot of care and diligent attention.
+Even if you have lots of experience taking care of adult dogs, puppies are a whole new ballgame, so understanding a few facts about newborn puppies can help you navigate their care.
+Because puppies are born altricial animals — unable to care for themselves — they require a lot of care and diligent attention.

 Newborn puppies have zero need for solid foods during their first few weeks post-birth.
 If their mama dog is healthy and nursing properly, they have all that they need to grow and develop into strong and thriving doggies.
 If mom for whatever reason isn't in the picture or isn't capable of nursing, commercial puppy formula generally works well.
 Young pups don't need to start eating any solid foods until they are old enough to begin weaning, which usually is around 3 weeks old.